 This one is called the sehri party—the nocturnal counterpart of the evening iftar.
 Fasting Muslims gather after the late-night tarawih namaz for leisurely meals and conversations, breaking only when they cannot make room for another morsel.

+It is an idea whose time has come.
+Iftar has become such a popular networking tool that sehri or the morning meal could hardly escape attention.
 The suburb of Bandra, with its affluent, elite class of Muslims has drafted a busy sehri calendar, says Congress MLA Baba Siddiqui as he prepares to attend Saturday's party being hosted by Kadar Khan, owner of Sheesha Restaurant.

 Advocate Majeed Memon has received seven or eight invitations this season as the lawyers' collective in Bandra is rather active on the sehri front.
 Not only advocates Pathan and Yusuf Lakdawala, jeweller Moin Motiwala, businessman Sharifbhai and hotelier Kadar Khan have also been busy laying out the spread.